matyalatte/tuw/docs/README.md

 - User-friendly workflows.
 (Just by running meson via command-line!)
 - Float pickers are unavaiable.
 - The `tooltip` option is unavailable.
-- The `placeholder` option is unavailable.
-- The layout is a little bit ugly.
-- Haven't beed tested yet.
+- Haven't beed tested enough.

 ## Only 600KB for a portable GUI!